 Appointments requiring you to attend the hospital (face to face)

-Please note: From Monday 15 June when you come into any of our hospitals you will be required to wear a face covering at all times.
-Please ensure that you bring a face covering or mask with you to hospital.
+Whenyou come into any of our hospitals you will be required to wear a facemask (or visor if you are exempt) at all times.

 On arrival to the hospital please use the alcohol gel available, and use them regularly during your visit.

 One adult can accompany a patient to an outpatient appointment.

 Some tests will require you to have nose and throat swabs taken 48 hours prior to your attendance.
 If this is the case you will be provided with instructions for where to go and what you need to do.